go-gitea/gitea/docs/content/doc/features/authentication.en-us.md

 You can also limit the reverse proxy's IP address range with `REVERSE_PROXY_TRUSTED_PROXIES` which default value is `127.0.0.0/8,::1/128`.
 By `REVERSE_PROXY_LIMIT`, you can limit trusted proxies level.

-Notice: Reverse Proxy Auth doesn't support authenticate API, you still need an access token or basic auth to visit API.
+Notice: Reverse Proxy Auth doesn't support the API.
+You still need an access token or basic auth to make API requests.